-It was but very fately that the authority of the laws extended to the Highlands.
-Before that time the clans were governed, in civil affairs, not by the verbal commands of the chief, but by what they called Clechda, or the traditional precedents of their ancestors.
-When differences happened between individuals, some of the oldest men in the tribe were chosen umpires between the parties, to decide according to the Clechda.
+ing to the Clechda.
 The chief interposed his authority, and, invariably, enforced the decision.
-In their wars, which were frequent, on account of family-feuds, the chief was less reserved in the execution of his authority; and even then he seldom extended it to the taking the life of any of his tribe.
+In their wars, which were frequent, on account of family-fends, the chief was less reserved in the excention of his authority; and even then, he seldom extended it to the taking the life of any of his tribe.
 No crime was capital, except murder; and that was very unfrequent in the Highlands.
 No corporal punishment, of any kind, was inflicted.
-The memory of an affront of this sort would remain for ages, in a family, and they would seize every opportunity to be revenged, unless it came immediately from the hands of the chief himself; in that case it was taken, rather as a fatherly correction, than a legal punishment for offences.
+The memory of an affront of this sort would remain for ages in a family, and they would seize every opportunity to be revenged, unless it came immediately from the hands of the chief himself; in that case it was taken, rather as a fatherly correction, than a legal punishment for offences.